EternityForest/WBTV/README.md

 Mix the current micros() value into the entropy pool.
 You can call this when something that happens with unpredictable timing occurs.
 You can also supply the optional seed parameter to mix in additional entropy.
 I don't think there is any way calling this function with bad data or at the wrong time can hurt anything.
-You should be able to produce high-quality numbers by mixing in a lot of entropy for each byte you read.
+You might be able to produce high-quality numbers by mixing in a lot of entropy for each byte you read.

+This function is the same as the internal RNG iteration function.

 ####WBTV_rawrand()
-Returns a raw 32 bit random value straight from the LFSR
+Returns a raw 32 bit random value straight from the LFSR.

 ####WBTV_urand_byte()
 Return a single random byte.